About your Application

 Fee Payments

 All initial fees for tuition (refer to 'Attachment 1' of your Letter of Offer) will need to be paid prior to studying at CIT.
-This includes accommodation placement, airport pick-up and Overseas Health Cover (OSHC).
+This includes Overseas Health Cover (OSHC).

-• Once a student is studying with CIT, each semester's tuition fees will be invoiced 6 weeks before the start of semester.
+Once a student is studying with CIT, each term or semester's tuition fees will be invoiced 4 - 6 weeks before the start of the term or semester.
 Fees not paid by the due date on the invoice will incur a late fee of $250.

-• Invoices will be sent to your current email address.
+• Notice that your invoice is available will be sent to your current email address.
 It is the responsibility of the student, and a student visa requirement, that CIT International be advised of any changes to your contact details within seven days of the changes occurring.

 • All payments must be made in Australian dollars.